leanphpio/.github/profile/README.md

 - **Continuous Improvement**: Regularly reviewing and improving processes.
 - **Reducing Waste**: Minimizing waste of time, resources, and effort.
 - **Rapid Feedback**: Quickly obtaining feedback from customers and users and reflecting it on the product.

-Applying lean principles to PHP aims to make the code cleaner, easier to maintain, and more efficient.
-This approach can also align with agile software development methodologies, as both emphasize adaptability and continuous improvement.

-Lean PHP might also involve techniques like developing a minimum viable product (MVP), rapid prototyping, and iterative development based on customer feedback.
-This approach can be particularly beneficial for startups and projects that need to adapt quickly to dynamic market conditions.

-## About LeanPHP

-LeanPHP is a micro framework designed for PHP developers who value simplicity and agility in their projects.
-It follows the "Download and Use" philosophy, requiring no installation or complex configurations.
-LeanPHP aims to offer an ideal solution for startups and rapid MVP development processes with its minimal structure, quick setup, and integrated features.

-### Key Features
 - **Quick Setup and Usage**: LeanPHP stands out with its fast and simple setup process, allowing developers to start building immediately.
 - **Integrated Core Features**: Includes error handling, logging, email sending, unit testing, and JWT token-based authentication and authorization.
 - **Minimalist Architecture**: Designed to be lightweight and efficient, running on any PHP hosting environment without additional setup.